nmattei/cmps3160/service.md

 | Full    |    80%  |    60%  |   30%   |   0%    |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :|
 |You completely and fully met the criteria mentioned in depth. | You have met most of the criteria but missed a key issue. | You have missed major components of the required criteria or they are incorrect / inappropriate. | You have missed most components of the required criteria and/or may of them are incorrect. | You have failed to answer or provided little to no evidence of work.|

+## Other Reading Assignments.

+All,

+One of the aspects of class that we've had to skip out on a bit is ideas around data privacy and the societal implications there of.
+So, to remedy that please read the following four articles for your hurricane makeup.

+* Engaging the Ethics of Data Science In Practice, Communications of the ACM, 2017. https://cacm.acm.org/magazines/2017/11/222176-engaging-the-ethics-of-data-science-in-practice/
+* Palantir Has Secretly Been Using New Orleans to Test It's Predictive Policing Technology, The Verge, 2018. https://www.theverge.com/2018/2/27/17054740/palantir-predictive-policing-tool-new-orleans-nopd
+* Welcome to the Age of Privacy Nihilism, The Atlantic, 2018. https://www.theatlantic.com/technology/archive/2018/08/the-age-of-privacy-nihilism-is-here/568198/
+* What Does GDPR Mean for Me?
+An Explainer.
+The Conversation, 2018. https://theconversation.com/what-does-gdpr-mean-for-me-an-explainer-96630

+These are four somewhat different articles.
+The first deals with some issues in DS education and things to think about as you go forth and work with data.
+The second is an example (and a local one) of some of the unchecked issues surrounding data.
+The last two deal with privacy in the modern age, the implications of joining data together (what we just learned to do!) and some new regulations in the EU about data privacy.

+We'll try to take some time in class next week to discuss these but after you have read the articles you should do the following to get the conversation going here.

+1. For ONE of the articles, write a post about what you felt was the main take away, and how it relates to an issue in your planned professional life or even your personal/student life now.
+What are the data or ethical issues at play?
+Is there anything that you can identify to change?
+2. Followup with TWO other people's posts -- is there something that was overlooked from the articles, is there another resource or perspective to their post you can bring?
+You should try to comment on someone writing about an article other than the one you did.

+Complete all of these tasks by class time on Thursday October 15th!